ghostface-security/Stock-Trading-Simulator/README.md

         APScheduler: A task-scheduling library that powers the periodic, automatic updates of stock prices.

-        Hashlib: Used for secure and irreversible password hashing.
+        Flask-Bcrypt: Used for robust and irreversible password hashing.

+        Flask-WTF: Provides CSRF protection for web forms.

     Frontend: